Huskies vs. Gaels: First Round Betting Trends, Record ATS, Home/Road Splits

 |141.8

-- UConn has an 8-2 record against the spread while going 8-2 overall in its last 10 contests.
+- UConn is 8-2 against the spread and 8-2 overall in its past 10 contests.

-- In their past 10 contests, the Huskies have gone over the total four times.

-- UConn is 16-7 against the spread and 23-5 overall when scoring more than 65 points.
+- When UConn puts up more than 65 points, it is 16-7 against the spread and 23-5 overall.

+- The Gaels' 76.4 points per game are 11.4 more points than the 65 the Huskies give up.

+- When it scores more than 65 points, Iona is 15-6 against the spread and 24-5 overall.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.